Zabriskie Point: History

 The primary source of borate minerals gathered from Death Valley's playas is Furnace Creek Formation.
 The Formation is made up of over 5000 feet (1500 m) of mudstone, siltstone, and conglomerate.
 The borates were concentrated in these lakebeds from hot spring waters and altered rhyolite from nearby volcanic fields.

-Trivia
+In literature and the arts

-Zabriskie Point is also the title of a 1970 movie by Italian director Michelangelo Antonioni; its soundtrack features music by British bands Pink Floyd and the Rolling Stones, Americans Jerry Garcia and Grateful Dead, among others.
+Zabriskie Point is the title of a 1970 movie by Italian director Michelangelo Antonioni; its soundtrack features music by British bands Pink Floyd and the Rolling Stones, Americans Jerry Garcia and the Grateful Dead, and others.